jeffdubo/bicycle-collisions/README.md

     jupyter notebook
     ```
 4. From Jupyter notebook, open the file [data_processing_us_census.ipynb](data_processing/data_processing_us_census.ipynb).
-4. Modify the code if necessary and run each cell to create and export a dataframe to a CSV file.
+4. Modify the code if necessary and then run each cell to create and export a dataframe to a CSV file.
 5. Open the [Power BI Report](bicycle_collisions_sf.pbix), select **Transform data** from the Home tab and modify the **dimCensusData** query as needed.

 ### Application Usage